 Waking up at 8am to go to class and going to sleep at 3am from working turned out to be rather tough though, combined with altitude sickness which constantly made me short of breath and food poisoning from the retarded decision of “eating like the locals” on the market.
 This all made me not see anything of the amazing city of Cusco and its surroundings.
 It wasn’t until Thursday that I decided I really needed to do something, so I joined a couple from my Spanish school to visit Pisac, a small town in the sacred valley.
 There were apparently amazing ruins up the mountains surrounding the village but since they had already seen those and just wanted to see the market, I did the 3 hour hike up there alone.

 I almost didn’t encounter anyone on my hike, except for 2 peruvian families that wanted to take a picture with me.
 I took the bus back to Cusco alone around nightfall and met some other backpackers waiting for the bus.
-It really dawned on me how incredibly comfortable I felt in this city and its surroundings.
+It was the first time I was visiting something in Peru on my own and it really dawned on me how incredibly comfortable I felt in this country, in Cusco and its surroundings.
 The other travelers confirmed as well that it was really a safe place.
 One need not be naïve of course and I am always cautious, but this was a part of Peru that was relatively safe and relaxed.

 The next day I headed out to Maras and its salt mines with 2 people from the hostel, an beautiful terrace-shaped construction stemming from Inca-times to harvest salt from wherever the hell the warm salty water seeping into the construction came from.

 Working in the hostel was incredibly fun, and especially on the weekends the parties went crazy, which made it even more awesome to be working behind the bar.
-I also discovered there was a tv room and on a less busy day we watched Mean Girls with a bunch of girls but only girls because; YOU CAN’T SIT WITH US!
+I also discovered there was a tv room and on a less busy day I organised to watch Mean Girls with a bunch of girls but only girls because; YOU CAN’T SIT WITH US!

 While the classes were going better, I soon realized that it would maybe be a waste of time to spend another week in Cusco just learning Spanish and not being able to visit a lot.
 I ufortunately only had a limited time in Peru.
 So I impulsively decided to quit my second week of Spanish and join this hop-on hop-off bus through Peru for a few days and see a bit more of Peru.
 I would still work in the hostel when coming back, but since I’m on a limited time schedule I would have to choose between seeing something of Peru or stay in the same place to learn another language that I wouldn’t be able to master anyway with just one more week of classes.